top of page

 3. How long are therapy sessions?

 The session length is dependent on your child's individual needs and ability to attend.
-Sessions range from 45 minutes to 60 minutes, and this will be determined once the evaluation is completed.
+Sessions are typically 60 minutes, but this will be determined once the evaluation is completed.

 4. Where are the sessions conducted?

 I come straight to you!
 Conducting sessions in the home environment allows the child to feel comfortable as well as allows family members to be a part of the session and learn therapeutic strategies.
-Telehealth services will be available in the future for all Kauai residents.
+Telehealth services may be appropriate depending on your family's or child's needs.
 Community locations such as the library or park are also an option.

 5. What is the No Surprises Act?